thegooddocsproject/request-for-comment/template-contribuing-guide.md

 The templates coordinator will help ensure you get at least three high quality reviews from the community reviewers.
 When you’ve received sufficient community input and incorporated suggestions into your draft, you will collaborate with a templates coordinator to determine that your draft is ready to move to the next phase.

-> :star: **NOTE: You can only move to the next phase (submitting a pull request) after the templates coordinator or your template mentor has approved your draft to move on.**
+> :triangular_flag_on_post: **NOTE: You can only move to the next phase (submitting a pull request) after the templates coordinator or your template mentor has approved your draft to move on.**

 ### Accepting feedback from others